xinwenfu/VChat_GTER_CodeReuse/README.md

    ```
    push byte 0x16          ; Size of sockaddr: sa_family + sa_data = 16
    ```
-3) We then push the `sockaddr` structure onto the stack, this address was extracted into the `ebx` register in the last line of the `sockaddr` block.
+3) We then push the `sockaddr` structure onto the stack, this address was loaded into the `ebx` register in the last line of the `sockaddr` block discussed previously.
    ```
    push ebx                ; Push pointer ('name' parameter)
    ```
-4. The socket descriptor is then placed onto the stack, it is assumed the `WSASocketA(...)` assembly has been ran and it store the socket descriptor in the `esi` register.
+4. The socket descriptor is then placed onto the stack.
+It is assumed that the `WSASocketA(...)` assembly has been run, and it stores the socket descriptor in the `esi` register.
    ```
    push esi                ; Push saved socket handler ('s' parameter)
    ```